coderecode-com/Youtube_Videos/README.md

 ## Extract Emails from Any Site
-Create an easy sraper to extract emails from any site.
+Create an easy scraper to extract emails from any site.

 - Video - <https://youtu.be/nRZ2q83AG4g>
 - Code -  [extract_emails](extract_emails)